Skip to main content

 Making a referral

-Referrals are accepted from Oxford Pain Management Centre, the Oxfordshire Musculoskeletal Triage and Interface Clinic, and consultants within Oxford University Hospitals.
-GPs from outside Oxfordshire can make a direct referral.
+Referrals are accepted from Oxford Pain Management Centre, Connect Health and consultants within Oxford University Hospitals.